 David E. Salt is interested in understanding the molecular mechanisms that control the way plants acquire the mineral nutrients they require from the soil, along with the evolutionary forces that shape these mechanisms.
 Professor Salt has held faculty positions in the United States at Rutgers University, Northern Arizona University, and Purdue University, and is currently a Sixth Century Chair at the University of Aberdeen in the United Kingdom.
 He has published over 110 peer-reviewed papers, which have over seven thousand citations.
 These include papers published in such journals as Nature, Proceedings of the National Academy of Sciences, Plant Cell, and PLoS Genetics.

 Catriona (Cate) Sandilands is Professor in the Faculty of Environmental Studies at York University, where she teaches and writes at the intersections of environmental literatures and histories, social and political theory, and feminist and queer studies.
-She is the author of over sixty chapters and articles, and recently the coeditor of (2010) and (forthcoming).
+She is the author of over sixty chapters and articles, and recently the coeditor of Queer Ecologies: Sex, Nature, Politics, Desire (2010) and Green Words, Green Worlds: Environmental Literatures and Politics (forthcoming).

 Bryony Schwan is the cofounder of the Biomimicry 3.8 Institute and served as the founding Executive Director for eight years.
 Prior to that, Schwan worked for eleven years as the Executive Director and then as the National Campaigns Director for Women’s Voices for the Earth (WVE), a nonprofit environmental justice organization that she founded in 1995.
 She is an affiliate faculty member at the University of Montana, where she teaches in the Environmental Studies program.